 Core, peel, and thinly slice all apples.
 In a large bowl, toss sliced apples with apple pie spice.
 Set aside.

-Roll out one dough ball on a lightly floured surface into a circle about 12 inches in diameter.
-Gently transfer dough by wrapping it round the rolling pin and unrolling it onto an 9 inch pie plate.
+Roll out the larger dough ball on a lightly floured surface into a circle about 12 inches in diameter.
+Gently transfer dough by wrapping it round the rolling pin and unrolling it onto an 8-inch (20cm) pie plate.
 Line pie plate with the dough and trim pastry to ½ inch beyond pie plate.

-Roll out the other dough ball.
-Cut pastry into ¾ inch strips.
+Roll out the remaining dough ball.
+Cut pastry into ¾-inch (2 cm) strips.
 Weave strips over filling for lattice crust.
-Press end of strips into edge of pie plate.
-Fold bottom pastry over strips, seal, and crimp.
-Brush lattice with egg wash.
+Press end of strips onto the edge of pie plate.
+Fold bottom pastry over strips.
+Seal and crimp pastry.

-If desired, cut out stars using a cookie cutter.
+If desired, cut out stars from the dough trimmings using a cookie cutter.
 Brush stars with egg wash.
 Sprinkle a third of the stars with paprika, a third with sesame seeds, and the final third with poppy seeds.
 Arrange stars on lattice decoratively.

 Brush lattice with egg wash and bake in a 350°F (180°C) oven for 55 to 60 minutes.